 August 29th-November 11th

-This solo exhibition of Tammy Kushnir's art will be on display in our Terrace Gallery and Lobby Hallway
+This solo exhibition of AnaMarie Liddell's art will be on display in our Terrace Gallery and Lobby Hallway

-Enjoy a virtual video walkthrough of this exhibit HERE.
+Enjoy a short video walkthrough of this exhibition HERE.

 Meet the Artist - AnaMarie Liddell

 Born in the Netherlands into a family with a rich artistic tradition, AnaMarie continues to be influenced and inspired by her heritage and memories.
 Her parents encouraged artistic endeavors and often went on family visits to museums.
 Her father, who was an engineer by profession, pursued his love of art both by studying the masters and by his own practice of drawing, painting and sculpting.
 One of her most treasured memories is her father teaching her how to draw when she was young.

 After graduating from Sweet Briar College with a degree in studio art as well as a certification in arts management, AnaMarie pursued her art and for many years was also the exhibitions manager at the UVA Art Museum.
 This position exposed her to a fine art collection that offered a myriad of techniques, concepts, and historical perspectives.